 Study of methods of evangelism and discipleship, giving special attention to the importance of relationships and prayer in winning others to Christ.
+(Fall, odd years)

 415 Urban Ministry (3).

 A biblical theology of the city will be outlined as the background for considering urban issues and ministries.